GramThanos/jsCalendar/README.md

 ### Motivation
 I have been using for years javascript libraries like [jQuery](https://github.com/jquery/jquery) and other smaller ones like [ResponsiveSlides.js](https://github.com/viljamis/ResponsiveSlides.js).

 So it was time to give back to the community.
-I just hope this library is helpfull to many people.
+I just hope this library is helpful to many people.

 ___